Key Points:

 The ease of check-in is one of my favorite aspects of staying at an MGM resort.

-Although Luxor’s standard check-in time is 3 pm, I received an email the day of my stay at 7 am from Luxor alerting me that my room key was ready.
-Now, I’ve stayed in countless rooms in Las Vegas and this easily qualifies as the earliest complimentary check-in I’ve been allowed.
+Although Luxor’s standard check-in time is 3 pm, I received an email the day of my stay at 7am, letting me know my room key was ready.
+Now, I’ve logged countless stays in Las Vegas, and this was the earliest complimentary check-in I’ve had.

-Not all resort chains in Vegas go out of their way to let guests *that didn’t pay for early check-in* know that their room is ready for them early.
-Kudos to MGM, as it seems that more often than not that I’m able to get into my room a little early – Or in this case, extremely early.
+Not all resort chains in Vegas go out of their way to let guests who didn’t pay for early check-in know their room is ready early.
+Kudos to MGM, as it seems that more often than not, I’m able to get into my room a little early – Or in this case, extremely early.

-I also can’t stress enough how much I appreciate the fact that MGM allows you to check in, and access your room key from their phone app.
+The MGM app is seamless and allows you to both check in and access your room key digitally.
 The fact that guests never have to wait in line or talk to a human is a massive convenience.

 Here’s what the virtual room key looks like:

-The hotel hallways in Luxor’s pyramid are among the more unique in Las Vegas, offering views of the cavernous casino atrium below.
-I only wish I was placed on a higher floor.
+The hotel hallways in Luxor’s pyramid are among the most unique in Las Vegas, offering views of the cavernous casino atrium below.
+I only wish I were placed on a higher floor.

-The Pyramid Premier Corner Suite is pretty large, with a separate living area and bedroom, although the two rooms aren’t completely separated by a door.
+The Pyramid Premier Corner Suite has a separate living area and bedroom, although the two rooms aren’t completely separated by a door.

-My second observation was how warm it was (more on that in a second).
+My second observation was how oppressively hot it was (more on that in a second).

-The focal point of the room is a large, bright, and busy accent wall behind the bed which does a nice job of making the room less bland from a decor perspective.
+The focal point of the room is a large, bright, and busy accent wall behind the bed, which makes the room less bland decor-wise.

-Although the shades were drawn, the sun was beating down on my particular side of Luxor, and the 2 air conditioning units in the suite were having a difficult time keeping up.
+Although the shades were drawn, the sun was beating down on my side of Luxor, and the 2 air-conditioning units in the suite were struggling to keep up.
 Once the sun shifted, things got much cooler.

 The bedroom, which was partially partitioned from the living area had a king bed facing a TV sitting atop a dresser.

-In my opinion, the signature amenity of this suite is the 2-person bathtub which is located in the bedroom itself on a tile platform with a view of the Strip.
+The signature amenity is the 2-person bathtub, which is located in the bedroom itself on a tile platform with a view of the Strip.

 For those into this type of thing, the tub could make the room worth booking on its own.